aVolpe/aVolpe.github.io/_posts/2015-10-19-postgresql-audit-with-flyway.md

 {% highlight sql %}

 SELECT table_schema || '.' || table_name AS table
 FROM information_schema.tables
 WHERE table_schema NOT IN ('pg_catalog', 'information_schema');

 {% endhighlight %}

-We can remove from this list some tables, for example the table `public.schema_version` is used for flyway to manage the versions, also your audit table must not be audited.
+We can remove some tables from this list, for example the `public.schema_version` and `audit.logged_actions` tables.
+The first is used by flyway to manage the versions and the second is used to store the proper audit records.

 Finally, we need to add the trigger, since this callback is executed many times, the trigger must be added only if it doesn't exists already.
 To